Hwange National Park

 Nantwich Private Concession

-The Nantwich Private Concession covers over 22,000-acres within the Hwange National Park.
+The Nantwich Private Concession covers over 22,000 acres within the Hwange National Park.
 For several years, the lodge stood derelict until it was lovingly restored in 2019.
-Archaeological signs of human habitation date dating back to the Stone Age, and other settlers who were known to reside in the area, even well-over 1,000 years ago, include the nomadic San, Tonga, Shona, Leya, who were later known as Nambya people, whose king named himself Wange, from where the Hwange National Park takes its name.
-The area is known for high numbers of wildlife, including large herds of elephants, sable, and buffalos.
-The diverse bird species in this area include Kori Bustards, Lilac-breasted Rollers, Carmine Bee-eaters, and varieties of Eagles, Vultures and Oxpeckers.
-This area of Hwange is also knowns as ‘Cat-Country’ as there are resident lions, cheetahs and even leopards in this part of the park.
+Archaeological signs of human habitation date dating back to the Stone Age, and other settlers who were known to reside in the area, even well over 1,000 years ago, include the nomadic San, Tonga, Shona, Leya, who were later known as Nambya people, whose king named himself Wange, from where the Hwange National Park takes its name.
+After the 1896 Matabele Rebellion, Percy Crewe, who had served as a sergeant and who was later involved in mining and prospecting throughout Matabeleland, purchased and settled on the land, naming the homestead Nantwich Ranch.
+The area is known for high numbers of wildlife, including large herds of elephant, sable, and buffalo.
+The diverse bird species in this area include Kori Bustard, Lilac-breasted Roller, Carmine Bee-eater, and varieties of Eagle, Vulture and Oxpecker.
+This area of Hwange is also knowns as ‘Cat-Country’ as there are numbers of resident lion, cheetah and even leopard in this part of the park.

 Big Toms & Little Toms